qBraid/HAQS-QUSTEAM-2022/README.md

 You may assume exposure (requiring a reminder) to specific entry-level QISE knowledge:

- * The state of a qubit can be expressed as a|0> + b|1>
+ * The state of a qubit can be expressed as a|0> + b|1>.
  * After measurement, a qubit is in a state in that basis corresponding to the measured outcome.
- * Two-slit experiment, repeated Stern Gerlach measurements (not mathy), delayed choice experiments
+ * Two-slit experiment, repeated Stern Gerlach measurements (not mathy), delayed choice experiments.
- * Representing a single qubit state on the Bloch sphere
+ * Representing a single qubit state on the Bloch sphere.
  * Representing a qubit using a linear combination of kets in the z basis: |010> (or |0>|1>|0>) or |2>.
+ * Construction of a quantum circuit using a Python library.

 Do not assume exposure or knowledge of:

 * mathematically how to change bases (arbitrary angles)
-* a measurement operator
 * the tensor product.
 * the density matrix

 You may assume (without a reminder)

- * expression a complex numbers as $$re^{i\theta}$$, a+bi, or a point in the complex plane
+ * expression of a complex numbers as $$re^{i\theta}$$, a+bi, or a point in the complex plane
  * multiplication (scalar and vector product) and addition of real vectors
- * Right triangle and unit circle trigonometry
+ * right triangle and unit circle trigonometry

-Rubric:

-Points for explicating at a accessible level for the stated audience:

- * Teleportation
- * Bell's Inequality
- * CHSH
- * CHSH Game
+# Rubric

+Entries will be evaluated by a panel based upon:

+  * Explanation of experimental design
+  * Explanation of entanglement accessible to the beginner
+  * Explanation of the meaning and signficance of the results